 “My Windows 10 computer is not booting properly and I’m afraid I might lose my important files.
 Can someone tell me how to backup files in safe mode on Windows 10?”

 As I stumbled upon this query on Reddit, I realized that so many people find it hard to maintain a backup in safe mode.
 Well, if your system is not able to boot properly, then running it in safe mode might help you troubleshoot the issue.
 Though, the first thing that you should do is taking your system’s backup in safe mode to keep your files safe.
-In this post, I will let you know how to transfer files in safe mode in Windows easily.
+In this post, I will let you know how to transfer files in safe mode Windows 11/10 easily.

 Most experts recommend taking a system’s backup in safe mode as it is just more secure and will let you complete the process without any interruption.
 These are some of the reasons for taking a backup of files in safe mode.